LukeLR/prometheus_smart_exporter/README.rst

    sudo make install

 This will do the following

-- Install the prometheus_smart_exporter python package and dependencies
+* Install the prometheus_smart_exporter python package and dependencies
-- Copy devices.json and attrmap.json to /etc/prometheus_smart_exporter
+* Copy devices.json and attrmap.json to /etc/prometheus_smart_exporter
-- Copy service and socket files to /etc/systemd/system/
+* Copy service and socket files to /etc/systemd/system/
-- Enable services and socket
+* Enable services and socket
-- Start services
+* Start services and socket

 Fixing 'device XXXX is missing in devicedb':